What are Antitrust Acts?

 The Clayton Antitrust Act was enacted as an improvement of the Sherman Act of 1890.
 American lawmaker Henry De Lamar Clayton of Alabama proposed the bill.
 He sought to expand the list of outlawed anticompetitive practices to allow a level playing field for all businesses.
 The bill was passed in June 1914 and signed into law in October 1914 by President Woodrow Wilson.

 Some of the anticompetitive practices that the Clayton Antitrust Act banned include price discrimination, exclusive sales contracts, anti-competitive mergers, and local price cutting.
 Unlike the Sherman Act, the Clayton Act made activities of trade unions legal.
-It meant that practices such as picketing, boycotts, agricultural strikes, and peaceful demonstration would not be considered anticompetitive in a court of law.
+This meant that practices such as picketing, boycotts, agricultural strikes, and peaceful demonstrations would not be considered anticompetitive in a court of law.
 The legislation comprises a total of 26 sections, with some sections being more popular than others.

 3. Hart-Scott-Rodino Act